Where to buy vintage clothes, shoes for swing dancing, etc…

 Out of town vintage stores

-Cincinnati – Mike and Mary try to visit these vintage stores on any of our trips to Cincy; all three establishments listed below are well worth a trip to Cincy:
+Cincinnati – Mike and Mary try to visit one or more of these vintage stores on our trips to Cincy; all three establishments listed below are well worth a trip to Cincy:

 o Talk of the Town, 9111 Reading Rd., Cincinnati, OH, 45215-3231; 513-563-8844.